Working at the DWI

-Setting up an independent junior group with budget responsibility is an important instrument for supporting successful university careers.
+Setting up a working group with budget responsibility is an important instrument for supporting successful university careers.
 DWI supports university careers for outstanding talents via the tenure track program.
 With this program, the DWI can provide partial or full funding for a joint professorship.
 The Higher Education Act of the state of North Rhine-Westphalia permits promotion to a permanent professorship within the course of a fixed-term professorship through a continuation option.
 In its Appointment Guidelines, RWTH Aachen University sets out precise rules for a tenure track position.
-For leaders of junior groups that have performed particularly well, the possibility of continuation via a professorship can be evaluated.
+For leaders of working groups that have performed particularly well, the possibility of continuation via a professorship can be evaluated.

 Reliable prospects are an important criteria for scientists when it comes to making career decisions.
 That is why the DWI supports the participation of excellent female professors in the “Leibniz Programme for Women Professors”, which features a tenure track option.